Tutorial Session Three (Part 1) Semi-variograms

 We may then choose “Northing” for the Y co-ordinate:

 Finally, we must choose the variable to be analysed and state any relevant transformations to be made.
-For this data we require no transformation of the variable “Coal Value (KJ)”, so click on .
-The dialog now shows the complete set of chosen variables and has moved to the upper left corner.
-You have the option to change your mind here by clicking on .
+For this data we require no transformation of the variable "Coal Value (KJ)", so click on none_button.
+The Current working variables dialog now shows the complete set of chosen variables and has moved to the upper left corner.
+You have the option to change your mind here by clicking on change_button.

 Now, we may finally proceed to calculating a semi-variogram.
 For the complete data set, samples are paired up.
 The difference between the values of the two samples is calculated and squared.
-Plotting each of these points on a graph squared difference versus distance results in a “variogram cloud”.
+Plotting each of these points on a graph -- results in a "variogram cloud".

 For the semi-variogram interpretation and modelling routines the “differences” are grouped together into “distance” intervals.
 That is, all pairs of samples which are more or less the same distance apart are grouped together and the differences averaged.
 To do this, you must choose a distance interval and a number of groups.
 The maximum distance considered will be the product of these two values.

 You have the opportunity to specify your own directions, in which case you will need to define direction as azimuth clockwise from North.
-Alternatively, you may accept the four default directions: 0", 45", 90" and 135" - North, Northeast, East and Southeast.
+Alternatively, you may accept the four default directions: 0o, 45o, 90o and 135o -- North, Northeast, East and Southeast.
 Finally, you can simply make a graph which ignores direction entirely and groups all possible pairs of samples into one semi-variogram.
-If you choose the “main points of the compass” you will also get the “omni-directional” semi-variogram.
+If you choose the "main points of the compass" you will also get the "omni-directional" semi-variogram.
 For user defined directions, you must also specify a tolerance angle to be allowed on either side of your specified azimuth.
-The default directions allow 22.5" either side, so that the four directions cover all possibilities.
+The default directions allow 22.5o either side, so that the four directions cover all possibilities.
 Choosing the main points of the compass:

 Note that choosing this option reveals the two input boxes for “interval between points” and the number of intervals.
 There has been much discussion of the choice of lag interval in recent times.
 Sometimes, you just have to experiment.
 If you have absolutely no idea how far apart your samples are, do a nearest neighbour analysis before you try constructing a semi-variogram.
 This will give you some idea of the ‘natural’ spacing amongst your samples.